officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 ```
 **Description**
 * `spark-home`: Spark installation directory.
 Default value is environment variable `SPARK_HOME`.
 * `capture-jobs-logs`:- If set to `true` the triggered Job's logs are captures and displayed in this service's logs.
 Default value `false`.
-Not recommended in production.
+Enable for local dev/testing only, Not recommended in production.
-* `persist-jobs`:- If set to `true` the Spring cloud task tracks the Jobs status in configured database.
+* `persist-jobs`:- If set to `true` the Spring cloud task tracks the Jobs status in configured Postgres database.
 Default value `false`.
 Recommended in production.
 * `env`:- Remember, there are environment variables defined in individual Job's `application.yml` such as `KAFKA_BOOTSTRAP_SERVERS`, `MONGODB_URL` etc.
 The values of these environment variables to jobs can be provided from here.
-It should have environment variables that are common to all jobs.
+It should have environment variables overrides that are common to all jobs.
 * `jobs`:- A Map of each Job's configurations you wish to trigger from this service.
 Each job must be provided with some basic mandatory configurations and a few optional configurations.
   * `main-class-name`:- Fully qualified Main class name of the Spark Job.
 Its mandatory, as Spark needs to launch the Job by running its main class.
   * `jar-file`:- Jar file path of the Spark Job.
 This jar file is used in `spark-submit` command to launch the Job.
   * `env`:- Environment variables specific to this job.
 It overrides the common environment variables at `spark-launcher.env`.
   * `spark-config`:- Spark configurations specific to this job.
-It overrides the common Spark configurations at `spark`.
+It overrides the common Spark configurations in this `application.yml`.
   You can unset any configuration coming from common spark configuration by setting it to `` (blank) here.

 > [!IMPORTANT]
-> Job names `daily-sales-report-job` and `logs-analysis-job` given as keys in `spark-launcher.jobs` Map are used in Job start Request.
+> Job names `daily-sales-report-job` and `logs-analysis-job` given as keys in `spark-launcher.jobs` Map, are used in Job start Request.
 > Refer to below given curl to start [spark-batch-daily-sales-report-job](../spark-batch-daily-sales-report-job)
 > and Note that `jobName` in Request body must match the key name in `spark-launcher.jobs` Map for this job, `daily-sales-report-job` in this case.
-> It is recommended to have job name as `spring.application.name` in Job's `application.yml`.
+> It is recommended to have job name as `spring.application.name` in respective Job's `application.yml`.
-> Also important to mention that the `sparkConfigs` in Request body will override the configurations in `spark-launcher.jobs.<jobName>.spark-config`, hence takes the highest precedence.
+> Another thing to note about this job name is that the Driver and Executor pods created for this job in Kubernetes will have this job name as prefix.
 ```curl
 curl -X 'POST' \
   'http://localhost:8090/v1/spark-jobs/start' \